Health Professions

 Pre-Occupational Therapy

 The prerequisite courses for professional occupational therapy programs vary by institution.
-The list of courses below is based on the requirements for the more rigorous programs that Whitworth students consider.
+Our pre-occupational therapy minor consists of courses based on the requirements for the Whitworth OTD program and other rigorous programs that students consider.
 Check with your advisor and the OT schools in which you are interested for more specific course requirements.
 Also, meet with your advisor regularly to develop an academic plan that meets your interests and goals.

 Information about Whitworth University's occupational therapy doctoral program may be found here.